marianesfg/windows-uwp.pt-br/windows-apps-src/graphics-concepts/specular-lighting.md

 -   cor do vértice 2, se a origem de material especular for a cor do vértice especular, e a segunda cor do vértice for fornecido na declaração de vértice.
 -   cor especular do material

-**Observação**  se qualquer uma das opções de fonte de material especular é usado e a cor do vértice não for fornecida, a cor especular do material é usada.
+**Observação**  se qualquer uma das opções de fonte de material especular for usado e a cor do vértice não for fornecida, a cor especular do material é usada.